g1n0st/PIC20A_24F_DIS1A/week_4/Tuesday/README.md

 }
 ```

+2. They must only access static data.
+3. They cannot access the `this` pointer.
+4. Static data members and static methods can be accessed without creating an object.
+They can be accessed using the class names.

 # Summary of Constructors

 In Java, constructors are special methods used for initializing objects when they are created from a class.
 Constructors have the same name as the class and are used to set the initial state of an object.